sanjuthomas/kafka-connect-orientdb/README.md

 username: {username to connect to database}
 password: {pasword to connect to database}
 className: {name of the the class to which the json document to be written.
 If this class does not exist, the connector will create one.}
 keyField: {name of the document key/id element/field, please note that this key is not record id.
-Ideally, this key should be distinct and a unique index should be in place so that the UPSERT works as expected.}
+Ideally, this key should be distinct, and a unique index should be in place so that the UPSERT works as expected.}
 writeMode: INSERT or UPSERT
 ```